rolling-scopes-school/tasks/react/modules/tasks/forms.md

 1. Routing.
 There will be 3 routes:
    - Main, should have links to other 2 routes
    - Route for the form created using uncontrolled components approach
-   - Route for the similar form, but created with the help of the **React Hook Form**
+   - Route for the similar form, but created using **React Hook Form**
 2. Redux.
 Use redux to store the data provided by both approaches on the Main route.
 You can use tiles to display data taken from each form.
 3. Forms
    Both forms will collect the same data: